lblod/app-gn-embeddable/README.md

 # DEPRECATED: app-gn-embeddable

+> [!WARNING]
-:warning: This repository is no longer maintained and is thus unsupported.
+> This repository is no longer maintained and is thus unsupported.
-Please look into the documentation of [@lblod/embeddable-say-editor](https://github.com/lblod/frontend-embeddable-notule-editor) instead to get more information on how to setup the say-editor in your project.
+> Please look into the documentation of [@lblod/embeddable-say-editor](https://github.com/lblod/frontend-embeddable-notule-editor) instead to get more information on how to setup the say-editor in your project.

 Backend systems and editor built on top of the Besluit and Mandaat model and application profile as defined on: